AdobeDocs/marketo.nl-NL/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-explorer/saving-a-revenue-explorer-report.md

    ![](assets/image2015-3-26-13-3a30-3a33.png)

    Dat is alles!
-U hebt nu toegang tot uw bestand in **Bladeren door bestanden**.
+U kunt tot uw dossier in **Browse Dossiers** nu toegang hebben.

    ![](assets/image2015-3-27-11-3a32-3a51.png)